Zwezayar/Glowy/README.md

 Glowy is under training level stage and she can be mistake or error depend on the prompt.
 Anyway She is trying to help user to sharing knowledge.

+## Especially this is a gift for my lovely wife who support me whatever i do with my passion.
+THANKS!

 [![Open in Streamlit](https://static.streamlit.io/badges/streamlit_badge_black_white.svg)](https://document-question-answering-template.streamlit.app/)